mtsdaneels/injChromNumber/README.md

 ## Installation

-This requires a working shell.
+This requires a working shell and `make`.
 On Windows an easy way to simulate this is by using Windows Subsystem for Linux (WSL).
+Navigate to the root directory and compile using `make` to create `injChromNumber.jar`, which can then be run.

 # Usage
 The input of the program is the graph6 notation (http://users.cecs.anu.edu.au/~bdm/data/formats.txt) of 1 or more graphs.
 The .jar file: "injChromNumber.jar" can be used to get an overview in the form of a table for a large amount of graphs.